anurag-majumdar/mws-restaurant-stage-3/README.md

 * The application uses **Responsive Web Design** with **Flexbox** mostly, **CSS Grid** sparingly and **Media Queries** heavily.

+* Responsive design is carried out keeping content in mind.
+Breakpoints are set according to content look as per screen starting from the smallest 300px device-width.

 * **Accessibility** techniques such as use of **semantic HTML**, **roles**, **ARIA** attributes, **managing focus** have been carried out throughout the application along with **skip links** for both the pages as well.
 Care was taken to make sure most of the interactive elements used were native HTML elements.

 * The 10 images in the first page are lazily loaded with the help of **Intersection Observer**.